Call Toll Free: 1-855-978-6789

 Locking Differential

 A “diff lock” governs wheel turn speed.
 Normally, the wheels turn at different speeds to compensate for terrain.
 The car’s computer will automatically make adjustments.
-While older cars have to be manually locked, modern cars simply need the push of a button to activate the lockers.
+While older cars have to be manually locked, modern cars need the push of a button to activate the lockers.
 And with that, the wheels will turn at the same speed.
-This is important when you are stuck, as the computer will give more power to the wheel encountering the least resistance – making the problem worse.
+This is important when you are stuck, as the computer will give more power to the wheel, encountering the least resistance – and making the problem worse.

 Traction control

-Your car will likely have traction control – either an on/off setting, or more complex settings for different terrains.
+Your car will likely have traction control – either an on/off setting or more complex settings for different terrains.
 This helps limit wheel slip.
 Be sure to check your vehicle’s manual for more information.

-Equipment
+Off-roading Equipment

 There’s certain off-roading equipment you will want to take with you on the average off-road adventure.